dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 - [ ] What is MongoDB database and collection name, in bullet points?
 - [ ] Which frontend file has the backend uri endpoint?

-Based on output from Copilot for Chat, we learnt that this is a MERN stack, let's get hands-on.
+Based on output from Copilot Chat in GitHub, we learnt that this is a MERN stack, let's get hands-on.
 We will leverage next tool: Copilot for CLI

 We have prepared a number of scripts which will help you running Copilot for CLI so you don't have to type yourself 🚀

 ## Explore Copilot for CLI in Codespaces

-In this secLet's find if Copilot for CLI is installed first.
+In this section, let's find if Copilot for CLI is installed first.
 In terminal, start typing
 ```
 github-copilot-cli -V
 ```
+:warning: Please open a separate bash inside terminal in order to properly run Copilot for CLI

 If you don't get to see a version number returned.
 Run ths following to get it installed
 ```